chbh-opensource/mri-on-bear-edu/docs/workshop5/first-level-analysis.md

     - High pass filter: set to 30sec (i.e. 50% less than OFF+ON time period).
 - Hit 'Go'

-<b>Note that each time you rerun Feat, it creates a new folder with a '+' sign in the name.</b> So you will have folders rather messily named 'p01_s1.feat', 'p01_s1+.feat', 'p01_s1++.feat', and so on.
+<b>Note that each time you rerun FEAT, it creates a new folder with a '+' sign in the name.</b> So you will have folders rather messily named `p01_s1.feat`, `p01_s1+.feat`, `p01_s1++.feat`, and so on.
 This is rather wasteful of of your precious quota space, so you should delete unnecessary ones after looking at them.

 For example, if you wanted to remove all files and directories that end with '+' for participant 1: